Archive for the ‘Woodwards’ Tag

 Kurtz died in 1891, although Kurtz & Co remained in business.
 In later years Woodward’s expansion swallowed up the site, and this was where their gas station was located.
 Now it’s the pointed end of the 43-storey W Tower of the Henriquez Partners designed Woodwards complex.

-We’re looking west up West Cordova Street from the junction with Abbott in 1889.
-Somebody at the studio of Bailey and Neelands took the photograph – both families moved west from the same small area of rural Ontario that a number of other successful Vancouver pioneers came from.
-The only building in common in both pictures is right at the end of the street.
-That’s the Arlington Block, developed by Dr James Wetham in 1888 using N S Hoffar as the architect.
-The block on the left isn’t easy to positively identify – best guess is that it’s G W Grant’s first known project in Vancouver “commercial block for W B Wilson, 1887″.
+We’re looking west up West Cordova Street from the junction with Abbott in this 1889 Vancouver Public Library image.
+Somebody at the studio of Bailey and Neelands took the photograph – both the Bailey and Neelands families moved west from the same small area of rural Ontario that a number of other successful Vancouver pioneers came from.
+The only building in common in both pictures is right at the end of the street and almost out of sight.
+That’s the Arlington Block, developed by Dr. James Whetham in 1888, almost certainly using N S Hoffar as the architect.
+The pink building is the Panama Block, built in 1913.
+The block on the left is G W Grant’s first known project in Vancouver “commercial block for W B Wilson, 1887”.
+It was illustrated in an 1887 promotional publication “Vancouver – Pacific Coast Terminus of the CPR”.

 There are several businesses that will be very successful on this side of the street including G E Trorey, whose business was later bought by Birks jewellers.
 (When Birks took over they also got the clock Trorey bought in Boston for $2,000 in 1905.
 When they moved their business to its new location they also moved the clock, which became the Birks Clock).
 Johnston and Kerfoot are there, who outfit many Klondike excursions in years to follow, and McClennan and McFeely, who will grow a trading empire in the city.
 Bailey Brothers, the photographers, are based about half way up the street, just before Kurtz and Co’s cigar factory.
 On the right is the Cosmopolitan Hotel, the Savoy Theatre (designed by William Blackmore), a Chinese company, Kwong Hang Chung Co (showing they weren’t all confined to Chinatown) and Rae’s Boot and Shoe Co, among others.